Our Team

 Mahealani Wilson

-Undergraduate, UH Mānoa (2016-2018)
+Undergraduate researcher, UH Mānoa (2016-2018)

 Mahealani earned her undergraduate degree in Anthropology with a minor in Tropical Plant and Soil Science.
 She was a UH Nitrogen Footprint Fellow and conducted the university’s first Nitrogen Footprint.